cwort40/manufacturing-inventory-app/README.md

 - Exporting data to a CSV or other format
 - Support for multiple users with different access levels
 - Customizable UI themes and layouts

-## Contributors

-This application was developed by [Your Name Here].